DanOvando/sraplus/README.md

 ## SIR example

-Once you’ve succesfully installed `sraplus` you can take for a test drive with these examples.
+Once you’ve successfully installed `sraplus` you can take for a test drive with these examples.

 For the first example we’ll run use a sampling-importance-resampling